LuizaQueiroz1/Estudos/typeScript/typeScipt.md

 **noImplicityAny**
 When you don't specify a type, TypeScript can't infer it from context, the compiler will default to any.

-I need to avoid using any, because is isn't type checked.
-Use the copiler flag noImplicityAny to flag any implicit any as an error.
+I need to avoid using any, because it isn't type checked.
+Use the compiler flag noImplicityAny to flag any implicit any as an error.

-### Type Annotaion on variables
+### Type Annotation on variables

-When you declare a variable using let, var or const, you can opcionally add a type annotation to explicitly specify the type of a variable.
+When you declare a variable using let, var or const, you can optionally add a type annotation to explicitly specify the type of a variable.

 ```js
 let myName: string = "Luiza";